instagibbs/bolts/XX-eltoo-transactions.md

 ## Fees

-The settlement transaction contains no fees, so implementers must rely on CPFP of `to_node` and HTLC outputs for propogation and timely inclusion into the blockchain.
+The settlement transaction contains no fees, so implementers must rely on CPFP of the single anchor output for propogation and timely inclusion into the blockchain.

+Transaction replacement of the CPFP can be a way to increase the feerate of the overall package, even if a counterparty is making CPFP transactions.

 FIXME add details about how much weight these transactions will be with BIP341/342, for CPFP reasons?

-FIXME should we CSV delay all HTLC outputs to disallow package limit based pinning? e.g. peer spends received HTLC with preimage, makes it huge, then also spends their `to_node` amount as well?
-If they're CSV locked, then settlement txs can only be settled properly if user has settled balance already.
-Maybe an argument for not ommitting your output ala anchors or switching to APO with no commitment to input value.

 ## Dust Limits